-How to use VPN on VPS offered by Linux Hosts Inc?
+How to use VPN on VPS offered by this wonderful Cloud hosting company?

 PS.
 By the way, I use this Cloud Hosting Service myself on a daily basis and I love it!

 In an earlier article we wrote about using a VPN connection and its benefits.
-We also briefly mentioned that it is possible to install a VPN on your VPS.
+We also briefly mentioned that it is possible to install a Virtual Private Network on your Virtual Private Server.
 In this article we will discuss how to make VPN on VPS and what the advantages are.

 Your connection, your data.

 Setting your VPS as your private VPN has its uses.
 For example, it is good to use to set up an encrypted connection from abroad.
 This makes it ideal for people who regularly rely on hotel Wi-Fi and public networks on the train or in cafes.
-Those connections can still be used safely, because they are encrypted via your VPS.
+Those connections can still be used safely, because they are encrypted via your Virtual Private Server.
 The biggest advantage is that you keep all your traffic in your own hands.
-So you don’t have to worry about your VPN provider stealing your data.
+So you don’t have to worry about your Virtual Private Network provider stealing your data.

-However, it is less suitable if you want to be free to choose the IP address of your VPN server, because in most cases your VPS has a fixed IP address.
+However, it is less suitable if you want to be free to choose the IP address of your VPN server, because in most cases your Virtual Private Server has a fixed IP address.
 It is also not as ready-to-use as a VPN account that you purchase from a VPN supplier.
-You will have to get started yourself to make your server ready for use and to set up the VPN protocol on your VPS.
+You will have to get started yourself to make your server ready for use and to set up the Virtual Private Network protocol on your Virtual Private Server .